grafana/tempo/docs/tempo/website/traceql/_index.md

 - Basic aggregates: `count()` and `avg()`

 For information on where the language is headed, see [future work](architecture).
 The TraceQL language uses similar syntax and semantics as [PromQL](https://grafana.com/blog/2020/02/04/introduction-to-promql-the-prometheus-query-language/) and [LogQL](https://grafana.com/docs/loki/latest/logql/), where possible.
-TraceQL recognizes two types of data: intrinsics, which are fundamental to spans, and attributes, which are customizable key-value pairs.

 TraceQL requires Tempo’s Parquet columnar format to be enabled.
 For information on enabling Parquet, refer to the [Apache Parquet backend](https://grafana.com/docs/tempo/latest/configuration/parquet/) Tempo documentation.